robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 - A very smart programmer once told me that you code your web page for a hand-held device first, the desk top second.

 - This is probably the most important section.
-Learn this and you will use these skills to become very accomplished in HTML anf CSS.
+Learn this and you will use these skills to become very accomplished in HTML and CSS.
 Go out and research "responsiveness."

 -  First let's look at our current web page on an iPhone7 Plus: